fixerAPI/fixer/README.md

 ## Installation

+I have included a sample Docker Compose configuration in the repo.

-To run locally with Docker, type
+To build locally, type

 ```bash
 docker-compose up -d